tytydraco/yessleep/out/I_let_a_stranger_take_a_picture_of_my_family_Now_he_wont_stop.md

 Emma’s ears perked at the suggestion.

-“Oh yeah, you know Matt, we really haven’t had a good one in ages.”
+“Oh yeah, you know, we really haven’t had a good one in ages.”

 I hung my head in solemn agreement.